adgoudz/dotfiles/README.md

 [junegunn/vim-plug](https://github.com/junegunn/vim-plug)
 vim-plug is one of several good options for plugin management with support for both Neovim and Vim.
-My preferred plugins are installed in my `.vimrc`, and the most important of these are:
+My preferred plugins are installed in my `.vimrc`, the most important of which are:

 * [vim-airline/vim-airline](https://github.com/vim-airline/vim-airline)
   This provides visual cues and context-specific information in Neovim's status line.
 See